The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Weil-like topologies: preliminaries

 We need a simple analogue of a result due to Weil ([Wei, Ch.
 VII, \S 31], cf. [Hal, Ch.
 XII \S 62]).
 Below $\tau _{1}$ denotes the $\tau $-open\textit{ \ neighbourhoods of} $1_{G}$.
-For $G$ locally compact and and $\lambda =\eta ,$ Haar measure, the identity
+For $G$ locally compact with $\lambda =\eta _{G}$, the identity

 connects the continuity of the (pseudo-) norm to $\mathcal{T}_{d}$ -continuity of translation in the topological group structure $(G,\mathcal{T} _{d})$ of the locally compact group, and to continuity of the convolution function here (for $E$ of finite $\eta $-measure) -- see [HewR, Th.
 20.16]; see also [HewR, Th.
 20.17] for the well-known connection between the Steinhaus-Weil Theorem and convolution.
 Such a continuity condition result guarantees that $B_{\varepsilon }^{E}(\eta )$ contains points other than $ 1_{G}.$